What are dental veneers?

-Dental veneers are extremely thin, custom-made shells of porcelain or resin usually attached to the front surface of your teeth.
+Dental veneers are thin, custom-made shells of porcelain or resin usually attached to the front surface of your teeth.
 This can alter the appearance of your original teeth by changing their shape, size, length, surface texture and/or colour.

 Dental veneers are usually made from:

 Generally preferred because it is strong and stain resistant.
 Porcelain is brittle so sufficient thickness (0.3-0.5mm) is required to avoid chipping.

 Can be made thinner than porcelain so less or even no trimming of the tooth surface is required.
 Plastic is more high maintenance because it tends to stain and wear down more easily.

 - Discoloured teeth that have not been bleached successfully